 But here, it forms during a pullback of an impulsive downward move.
 After its formation, a breakout to continue the bearish trend follows.

 #14.
 Bullish Rectangle Forex Pattern

 The forex market is either uptrending, downtrending, or ranging.
 In a range, there’s no clear winner between the bulls and bears, resulting in sideways movement.

 Therefore, support and resistance levels bound the price in a fixed area.
 This range doesn’t last forever.
 Eventually, there’s a breakout to start a new trend.

 When this breakout is to the upside, it is a bullish rectangle that triggers the start of a new uptrend.

 #15.
 Bearish Rectangle Forex Pattern

-When the forex market is ranging between support and resistance.
-These levels are tested repeatedly, this action weakens the support and resistance levels and a breakout occurs.
+When the forex market ranges between support and resistance, these levels are tested repeatedly, this action weakens the support and resistance levels, and a breakout occurs.

 It involves a series of actions that stop a downtrend and start an uptrend.
 In more technical terms, it is accumulation.